guide huayna picchu 2023

 huayna picchu route

-As we mentioned before, usually the entrance tickets to the famous mountain are sold out 4 or 5 months in advance, and it is due to its popularity.
+As we mentioned before, usually the entrance tickets to the famous mountain are sold out 4 or 5 months in advance, and this is due to its popularity.
 Happily, there are alternatives surrounding the Incas citadel, if you don’t get entrance tickets to Huayna Picchu.
 These routes are the hike to Machu Picchu mountain, to Huchuy Picchu mountain, or to Putucusi Mountain.

 1. Machu Picchu mountain